 You can request a demo, access various materials from the page listed above, view a list of products and explore their solutions, sorted by category.
 But if you’re interested, you should pay them a visit.

-To sum it up, SaferVPN is a VPN service, which means it can protect your privacy while browsing online, but also unlock new content for you, one that’s been subjected to censorship or banned from certain regions.
+To sum it up, SaferVPN is a VPN service, which means it can protect your privacy while browsing online but also unlock new content for you, one that’s been subjected to censorship or banned from certain regions.

-The company behind this project is based in Israel, which might rise concerns from various users who may believe that their data can be easily leaked to government institutions, law enforcement or intelligence agencies.
+The company behind this project is based in Israel, which might raise concerns from various users who may believe that their data can be easily leaked to government institutions, law enforcement or intelligence agencies.
 However, the Israeli laws have been revised and privacy is no longer an easy target for certain groups.

 The standard subscription enables you to use a maximum of 5 devices on the same account, but the amount can be increased (for money) for up to 20 devices.
 After this threshold, you’ll be advised to use a business solution.
 SaferVPN scored some good results in the security tests we’ve performed, and their speed was also more than satisfactory.

-The number of servers as well as the amount of locations they cover is not outstanding, but it’s no pushover either.
+The number of servers, as well as the amount of locations they cover, is not outstanding, but it’s no pushover either.
 They offer no trial for their end users, but they boast a 30-day money-back guarantee.
 Also, their monthly payment is a bit higher reported to other similar products, ones who offer higher speeds, support more devices and have a wider range of servers.

 + Great customer support with lots of options; (5)